Skip to main content

 What happens if a smart pool monitor gives a wrong reading?

 All monitors can drift or misread — sensor contamination from sunscreen, algaecide, or high cyanuric acid affects electrochemical accuracy.
-When a reading seems inconsistent with a recent manual test, verify with a liquid test kit before adding chemicals.
-Never add chemicals based solely on a smart monitor reading that contradicts a known-accurate manual test.
-The WaterGuru Sense S2 optical method is least susceptible to electrochemical drift; ORP-based monitors benefit from monthly calibration against a Taylor K-2006 baseline for best accuracy.
+When a reading seems inconsistent with a recent manual test, verify with a liquid test kit or a benchtop reader before adding chemicals.
+Never add chemicals based solely on a continuous monitor reading that contradicts a known-accurate manual test.
+Optical photometry like the LaMotte Spin Touch is least susceptible to electrochemical drift; ORP-based floats benefit from monthly calibration against a Taylor K-2006 baseline for best accuracy.

 Bottom Line

-Get the iopool EcO Start if You want the strongest per-dollar value composite, your pool is chlorine, salt, or bromine, and you'd rather pay zero ongoing cost than the lowest sticker..
+Get the iopool EcO Start if You want the strongest per-dollar value composite, your pool is chlorine or bromine, and you'd rather pay zero ongoing cost than chase the lowest sticker..

-Get the Crystal Smart Water Monitor — Saltwater if You run a saltwater pool with a chlorine generator and you want gold-tip ORP sensor durability plus the fastest 10-min polling cadence available..
+Get the Crystal Smart Water Monitor — Saltwater if You run a saltwater pool with a chlorine generator and want gold-tip ORP durability plus the fastest 10-min polling cadence available..

-Your pool is professionally serviced weekly — a service tech handles chemistry adjustments a monitor can only alert about.
-Or skip if your pool season is under 4 months and ongoing subscription costs aren't justified.
+Your pool is professionally serviced weekly — a service tech already handles the chemistry adjustments a monitor can only alert about.

 Sources & Methodology